 1. Enjoy a boat trip along the coast of Menorca

-If you want to live live live the maximum splendor of its crystal clear turquoise waters, I recommend you also take a boat trip during the day or join an excursion that takes you to know the best hidden coves of the island.
+If you want to live live live the maximum splendor of its crystal clear and turquoise waters, I recommend you to take a boat trip during the day or join an excursion that takes you to know the hidden coves of Menorca.
 Here is a list of the best boat trips in Menorca.
+Depending on where you stay you can choose different options as you have available boat trips from Fornells, boat trips from Ciudadela, boat trips from Mahon and, but you can also take a boat trip from smaller places like Cala Galdana.

 To discover the crystal clear waters